microsoft/mona-saas/README.md

 #### Using the test landing page

-The test landing page implements precisely the same flow as the live landing page that the Azure Marketplace will redirect your subscribers to.
+The test landing page implements the same flow as the live landing page that the Azure Marketplace will redirect your subscribers to.
+Any guest or member of your Entra tenant can use the test landing page.
 By default, the test landing page endpoint creates a fake test subscription complete with a full set of fake properties.
 You can fully customize the test subscription that is created allowing you to test various subscription scenarios using the query string parameters described below.